barsha-git/RepoIntel/README.md

 **RepoIntel** is a repository intelligence backend that ingests GitHub repositories, indexes their source code and documentation, and exposes retrieval-augmented generation (RAG) capabilities for code-aware question answering.
 The service is built as a modular FastAPI application with a layered architecture that separates HTTP routing, orchestration services, indexing pipelines, hybrid retrieval, and LangChain-based conversational chains.

-The HTTP API currently exposes health checks, full repository lifecycle management (create, read, update, delete), and a repository indexing endpoint.
-Indexing, hybrid retrieval (FAISS + BM25), LLM integration (Groq), and Redis-backed chat history are implemented at the service and chain layers; conversational Q&A is composable programmatically but not yet exposed as a REST endpoint.
+The HTTP API exposes health checks, full repository lifecycle management (create, read, update, delete), repository indexing, and conversational Q&A against indexed repositories.
+Under the hood, the system combines dense vector search (FAISS), sparse keyword search (BM25), FlashRank reranking, Groq-hosted LLMs, and Redis-backed session history into a multi-stage RAG pipeline.

 Repository: [https://github.com/barsha-git/RepoIntel](https://github.com/barsha-git/RepoIntel)